 This means you stay in debt longer—and pay more in interest over the long term.

 When you refinance, you can shorten the timespan of your loan.
-This means you pay more on a monthly basis, but you pay your debt off faster and pay less over time.
+This means you pay more on a monthly basis, but you pay your debt off faster and, with a lower interest rate, you pay less over time.

 With refinancing, you can also opt to lengthen your payment to get your monthly payments as low as possible.
 It all depends on whether you want to prioritize wiping our your debt or having an increased monthly cash flow.